Venkatesh-git-dev/C-Projects/README.md

 # C Projects Repository

 This repository contains various C projects that I have created for my own learning purposes.
+Each project is maintained in its own branch to keep the codebase organized.
 All projects here are free to use and modify according to my needs.

 ## Projects

+1. **Tic Tac Toe Game**: A simple Tic Tac Toe game implemented in C. (Branch: tic_tac_toe)

 I will continue to add more projects to this repository as I create them.